mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/release-notes/1.7.1/index.md

 #### Fix issue reporting incorrect status update of addons upon deploying

-There was an issue when Addons were marked with a status of "OK" when in certain cases not all components of that addon were available during the `Deploying Enabled Addons` stage of a `konvoy up` or `konvoy deploy addons` command.
-This has been fixed and when the status now reflects when the addon is ready.
+There was an issue where some Addons were marked as "OK" status when not all components of that addon were available.
+This happened during the `Deploying Enabled Addons` stage of a `konvoy up` or `konvoy deploy addons` command.
+This has been fixed and the status now reflects when the addon is ready.
 (COPS-6883)

 ### Component versions